What No One Tells You About Aging

 Before we talk about how the skin ages, it helps to understand the layers of the skin, and what they do to protect us.

-Our skin is made up of three layers: the epidermis, dermis, and subcutaneous tissue.
+The three layers of our skin include the epidermis, dermis, and subcutaneous tissue.

 Below that is the subcutaneous layer, which uses fat to keep our internal organs warm and protected.